MUSE School

-MUSE Global School is a PK–12 co-educational private school in Calabasas, California, United States.
+MUSE Global Schools is a PK–12 co-educational private school in Santa Monica, United States.
 It was co-founded by Suzy Amis Cameron and her sister Rebecca Amis in 2006.
-It operates from two campuses nestled in Malibu Canyon and has been described as the first vegan K–12 school in the country.
+It operates in Santa Monica and has been described as the first vegan K–12 school in the country.

 History

 MUSE Global School was co-founded by Suzy Amis Cameron and her sister Rebecca Amis in 2006.
 The motivation for starting the school is the founders' and their children's lack of satisfaction with the quality of education on offer with particular reference to the environment, in their children's context, and the desire to raise children for whom environmentalism is a way of life.
 The school was described as a "utopia", where children learn to respect nature, and be happy about diversity.
 The school built its own grade-level goals to align with the California state standards and centers its education philosophy on academics, passion-based learning, sustainability, communication and self-efficacy.
 Students and educators work together to build a personalized curriculum based on students' interests and passions.
 In September, 2019 the school had 205 students from kindergarten to 12th grade.